What Is the Cost to Replace a Sliding Glass Door (2023 Update)

 The most significant factor is size.
 A 6’ door costs $900–$1,600 before installation, and each additional square foot adds $10–$50.
 The following are price ranges for a standard anodized aluminum frame sliding glass door.

 Costs vary significantly depending on the brand and features, with some high-end options costing over $5,500.
-These are the price ranges for leading patio door manufacturers in 2022 for a standard 6’ door, according to HomeAdvisor:
+These are the price ranges for leading patio door manufacturers for a standard 6’ door, according to HomeAdvisor:

 High-end options like Jeld-Wen get over $4,000, while economy brands like Pella, Reliabilt, and American Craftsman start around $300–$400.